jackkershaw/my-coding-progress/README.md

 - 17 July: 1 hour learning on FreeCodeCamp - functional programming
 - 3 August: Looking at coding bootcamps and making a plan in Todoist.
 - 14 August: Learning Python, 1 hour
-- 15 August: Keep going from 018
+- 15 August: Looking into coding bootcamps, doing prerequisites.
+- 17 August: 2 hours on learning Python
+- 18 August:
  - Next: See [Todoist](https://todoist.com/app/)

 See notes so far: